AdobeDocs/genstudio.en/help/user-guide/insights/data-columns.md

 Customize the table:

-- Click a column heading to access the shortcut menu with _resize_ and _sort_ options.
+- Click a column heading to access the shortcut menu with _Resize_ and _Sort_ options.
 - Click the settings (cog) icon on the right side above the table and open the _[!UICONTROL Configure table]_ menu to toggle viewable columns.

 ## Channels table view